University of Sydney

 The combined Bachelor of Advanced Computing and Bachelor of Commerce provides a structured program in advanced computing and commerce.
 Demand is increasing for professionals who understand how computing and commerce align to accelerate growth and affect change.
 You will learn the design principles and programming to build the systems behind emerging technologies and gain the business skills and experience to commercialise them.

-Accounting and finance, Big Data, business systems analyst, business operations, chief information officer, chief technology officer, computer programmer, commercial risk analyst, consultant, cybersecurity analyst, entrepreneur, information communications, project manager, research and development, software architect, software project manager, systems analyst, web developer.
+Accounting and finance, big data, business systems analyst, business operations, chief information officer, chief technology officer, computer programmer, commercial risk analyst, consultant, cybersecurity analyst, entrepreneur, information communications, project manager, research and development, software architect, software project manager, systems analyst, web developer.

 This degree is accredited by the Australian Computer Society.
 Our graduates are recognised internationally through the Seoul Accord.